975150313/unet_keras/README.md

-# unet_keras
+# Keras implementation of 2D and 3D U-net

-Keras implementation of 2D &amp; 3D U-net
+# Related projects for medical image segmentation